-The new 1.1-mile Skyline Trail opened at Chimney Rock Park in Fall 2017.
+The 1.1-mile Skyline Trail at Chimney Rock Park was completed in Fall 2017.
 This clifftop trail replaces the original one that closed in 2008 due to safety concerns.
 The trail takes a new path through the forest atop the ridge, beginning at Exclamation Point.
 Combine this trail with two others to create an epic and butt-kicking hike of 3.5 miles from the parking area - with plenty of spectacular views.
 You'll start at an elevation of 1,965 feet and climb to Peregrine's Point at 2,640 feet and a top elevation of about 2,800 feet.
 You'll end at the top of Hickory Nut Falls.
 (Or get a jump start by taking the elevator up.)

 It's the ultimate work-out, especially if you like climbing stairs.
 It certainly beats a couple of hours inside a boring gym!
 To reach the start of the Skyline Trail, climb 800 steps from the parking lot, past the Chimney (2,280 feet elevation) and on to Exclamation Point (2,480 feet elevation).
 From there, the Skyline Trail is mostly wooded with several uphill sections - but not overly strenuous.

 The trek to the trail has much to see.
 From the parking area, head to the Outcroppings Trail, a network of super scenic staircases with 500 steps up to the Chimney.
 Take your time and enjoy the views and amazing rock formations along the way.
-On your way up, take a short detour to squeeze through the Subway and climb Pulpit Rock (reopened in 2015).
+On your way up, take a short detour to squeeze through the Subway and climb Pulpit Rock.
 On your way back, take the more direct route via Vista Rock overlooking Lake Lure.